near/docs/docs/local-setup/create-account.md

 ![image](/docs/assets/create-account/mainnet-success.jpg)

-> * From here you will shown your account dashboard where you can view your total balance, available balance, and minimum balance needed for on-chain storage costs.
-Here you can also view and rotate your [Access Keys](/docs/concepts/account#access-keys) by enabling _(add)_ or disabling _(delete)_.
+> * You should now be directed to your account dashboard where you can view your total balance, available balance, and minimum balance needed for on-chain storage costs.
+Also, you can view and rotate your [Access Keys](/docs/concepts/account#access-keys) by enabling _(add)_ or disabling _(delete)_ them.

 ![image](/docs/assets/create-account/mainnet-wallet-dashboard.jpg)